Arno65/Old-school-Lisp/README.md

-# Old School LISP
+# Old School Lisp

-Creating code in LISP (Scheme) like in the 'old days'
+Creating code in  Lisp / Scheme  like in the 'old days'

 First project is working on a chess-engine.\
 For this I'm using DrRacket (#lang scheme).

 This is a learning project.\
-Learn old-school LISP programming.\
+Learn old-school Lisp programming.\
-Am I able to build a chess engine.
+Am I able to build a chess engine?